ralik45/Sales-Customer-Dashboard/README.md

-# Sales & Customer Dashboard Project
+# Sales & Customer Dashboard

 ## Introduction
 This project showcases a comprehensive approach to analyzing and visualizing sales and customer performance data using Tableau.
 The project includes two interconnected dashboards: the **Sales Dashboard** and the **Customer Dashboard**, each designed to meet specific user requirements for sales performance and customer analysis.